 History

-What started as consistent presence in one area has grown into a broader effort to serve marginalized communities across Atlanta.
+What began as a regular presence in one neighborhood has grown into a broader effort to support disadvantaged communities throughout Atlanta and Fulton County.

 Key milestones include: